Peter Parker (Marvel Cinematic Universe): Fight against Thanos

-School vacation and encountering Mysterio
+European vacation and Mysterio

-Eight months later in mid-2024, Parker still reeling from Stark's death decides to take a break from vigilantism and goes on a school trip to Europe with Ned and other classmates, where he plans to reveal his romantic feelings towards his classmate MJ.
+Eight months later in mid-2024, Parker goes to a charity event that May is putting together as Spider-Man but leaves it abruptly due to still reeling from Stark's death and getting asked a horde of questions.
+He decides to take a break from vigilantism and goes on a school trip to Europe with Ned and other classmates, where he plans to reveal his romantic feelings towards his classmate Michelle "MJ" Jones.
 In Venice, Parker and his classmates are attacked by a water monster but are saved by Quentin Beck.
 Parker is approached by Nick Fury, whose calls he had been fielding and who appoints Beck as his teammate in battling further element-based monsters (the "Elementals") throughout Europe.
 Fury gives Parker "E.D.I.T.H.", an artificial intelligence created by Stark to give to Parker.
 After defeating the Fire Elemental in Prague, Parker feels he "isn't ready to be the next Iron Man" and gives E.D.I.T.H. to Beck, who unbeknownst to Parker is a former disgruntled employee of Stark's.

 Parker goes on a walk with MJ, and reveals his attraction to her and accidentally his identity as Spider-Man.
 The pair discover Beck used holographic projectors to visually create the Elementals, and Parker goes to Berlin to warn Fury about Beck's deception.
 Beck catches wind of this and traps Parker in multiple illusions, and while impersonating Fury, tricks the latter into telling the names of the students that know his fraudulence.
 Parker is hit by a train and left for dead in the Netherlands, but calls Hogan and creates a new suit for himself using Stark's technology as he enters London to stop Beck, who has created an amalgamated Elemental using Stark Industries drones.
 Ned and MJ evacuate the students and fight with Hogan while Parker destroys those drones and approaches Beck.
 Beck attempts to kill Parker using the drones, but Parker manages to get a drone to shoot him, Beck beginning to bleed.
-Parker gets E.D.I.T.H. back, as Beck seemingly dies, and disables the drones; Parker and his classmates return to New York City, with he and MJ planning a date the following week.
+Parker gets E.D.I.T.H. back, as Beck seemingly dies, and disables the drones.
+Parker and his classmates return to New York City, with he and MJ planning a date the following week.